omics-datascience/Benchmarks-GGCA-vs-WGCNA/Readme.md

 The algorithms for performing the correlations were run with 3 different methods.
 Pearson, Kendalls and Spearman methods were used.

 The resulting times were measured in milliseconds and include the time taken to perform the correlations, to adjust the p values, to apply the correlation threshold and to retain the 10 best results.

+### Test 1: Using datasets of different sizes

+For these tests, subsets of the downloaded USCS XENA datasets of different sizes are used.
+The datasets are created with the script mentioned in section [Downloading and processing the datasets](#downloading-and-processing-the-datasets).

+A fixed 5 MB dataset with transcription data is used and compared with datasets of different sizes with gene expression modulation data (methylation data).
+The sizes of these datasets are 1, 10, 100, 500, 1000, 1500 and 2000 MB.

+### Test 2: Using datasets with different number of combinations

 ## Configure benchmarks